-This month we welcome Shirin Doshi, DO to the Clinical Podcast to talk about nutrition and how it relates to diabetes technology.
+This episode we welcome Shirin Doshi, DO to the Clinical Podcast to talk about nutrition and how it relates to diabetes technology.
 We cover providing advice on eating habits and eating patterns, team-based approaches to nutrition, and how CGMs can influence eating and behavior.

 This transcript was created with the aid of automatic speech recognition technology.